Fuzzing: On Benchmarking Outcome as a Function of Benchmark Properties: Randomization: Measuring the Dependence on Multiple Benchmark Properties

-\textbf{Per-benchmark interactions and model fit}.
-We also observed that the effects of each of our covariates are significantly different across benchmarks.
-For example, AFL++ has a significantly improved rank relative to Entropic as initial coverage increases on libjpg, but a significantly worse relative rank as it increases on libpcap.
-Indeed, by changing our model described in \autoref{sec:t3analysis}, to include each variable as an interaction with benchmark (i.e. Benchmark $\times$ Fuzzer $\times$ Properties ), we are able to improve model fit considerably to an $R^{2}$ of 0.811.
-In other words, the coefficients depicted in \autoref{fig:mlr} give us a sense of the \textit{net} effect of the corpus properties across programs, but individual effects vary significantly.
-Thus it is crucial for benchmarking frameworks to maintain a large, representative sample of target programs to avoid systematic bias with respect to program and corpus properties.
+These improvements indicate that there are still substantial \emph{program-specific} effects that are not captured by the program properties recorded we recorded for this instantiating study.
+In other words, the coefficients depicted in \autoref{fig:mlr} give us a sense of the \emph{net} effect of the corpus properties across programs, but individual effects vary substantially.
+For example, overall, Initial Corpus Coverage may have a significant effect on the relative performance of Libfuzzer vs. AFL as found in \textbf{IRQ4}.
+However, for some programs, this relationship may be somewhat weaker or stronger.
+Thus, it is crucial for benchmarking frameworks to maintain a large, representative sample of target programs to avoid systematic bias with respect to program and corpus properties.

-\textbf{In summary}, we still see significant relative effects from the initial coverage and program size, as well as jointly from the mean seed size and execution times.
-However, the corpus-property effects are relatively small.
-Still, large variances in the seed size, execution time, and initial coverage appear to be enough to change fuzzer rankings in practice.
-In terms of the benchmark itself, the program size is associated with a much larger effect on fuzzer rankings.
-In light of these findings, we can begin to make some general recommendations about which fuzzers to use under which circumstances.
-We recommend the use of AFL++ and Entropic and AFL over LibFuzzer for medium and larger programs.
-However, on smaller programs with lower initial coverage and smaller or faster seeds, this gap in performance (coverage achieved) narrows significantly, and Entropic performs best, followed by AFL++ and LibFuzzer.
+This observation further motivates our proposed methodology in future work, as exploratory regression analysis (\textbf{IRQ3}) can identify pertinent benchmark properties and hypothesis testing (\textbf{IRQ4}) can confirm their effects.
+Because regression analysis is a sufficiently general technique, it is easy to incorporate additional benchmark properties---numeric, ordinal or categorical---as researchers identify them.
+We look forward to future holistic investigations, which examine additional properties to further explain these differences across programs.

-\subsection{Assumptions}
+\subsubsection{Assumptions}

 To apply multiple linear regression, we require five assumptions to be met: (i)~a linear association between explanatory and response variables [\emph{linearity}], (ii)~no high correlation among explanatory variables [\emph{no multicolinearity}], (iii)~a constant variance of residuals [\emph{homoscedasticity}], (iv)~normality of the residuals [\emph{normality}] and (v)~independence of observations [\emph{independence}].